buildpacks/spec/buildpack.md

 The final Build Plan is the complete combined map that includes the output of the final `/bin/detect` executable.

 The lifecycle MAY execute each `/bin/detect` within a group in parallel.
-Therefore, reading from `stdin` in `/bin/detect` blocks until the previous `/bin/detect` in the group closes `stdout`.
+Therefore, reading from `stdin` in `/bin/detect` MUST block until the previous `/bin/detect` in the group closes `stdout`.

 The lifecycle MUST run `/bin/detect` for all buildpacks in a group on a common stack.
 The lifecycle MUST fail detection if any of those buildpacks does not list that stack in `buildpack.toml`.

 ### Analysis

+#### Purpose

+The purpose of analysis is to retrieve `<launch>/<layer>.toml` files that buildpacks may use to optimize the build and export phases.

+Each `<launch>/<layer>.toml` file represents a remote filesystem layer that the buildpack may keep, replace, or remove during the build phase.

+#### Process

 The lifecycle SHOULD attempt to locate a reference to an OCI image from a previous build that:

 - Was created using some version of the same application source code.
 - Is readable by the lifecycle.
 - Was created using the lifecycle.
 - Is as recent as possible.

-The lifecycle MAY skip analysis if no such image can be located.
+The lifecycle MUST skip analysis and proceed to the build phase if no such image can be located.

 **GIVEN:**
 - A reference to the previously created OCI image described above and